xy-241/CS-Notes/content/Boolean Algebra/Bitmasking.md

      1 1 1 0 0 0 1 0    output
 ```

 - Flip a subset of [[Computer Data Representation#Bit|bits]] in the given input.
-The positions in the mask that are set to `1` determine which bits in the input are flipped
+The positions in the mask that are set to `1` determine which bits in the input are flipped.
+The positions in the mask that are set to `0` will not make any changes to the given input

 >[!important] Using XOR as NOT